runalsh/observability-stack/README.md

       Storage: minio
       SEC: keycloak

+      Log generation: flog, log-generator (apache, from pip)

       Other: watchtower, tailscale, zerotier, certbot, angie, caddy, postgres

 TODO:

-    Save (or backup) metrics and logs to minio-s3 Thanos as HA storage
+    done Save (or backup) metrics and logs to minio-s3 Thanos as HA storage
     Clickhouse \ OpenSearch as logs storage
     Sentry
-    Open Telemetry collector
+    OpenTelemetry collector
     Vector
     Tetragon (ebpf)
-    Open tracing
+    OpenTracing
     Jaeger
     Try to make apps on py and go with tracing or add auto-tracing tool